Dr. Elizabeth K. Brown

 Focus of Teaching

-In the fall 2013 semester, Dr. Brown is teaching "Comparative Criminal Justice Systems" (undergraduate) and "Policy Paper" (graduate).
-She has previously taught "Corrections," "Politics of Punishment," "Comparative Crime and Justice," and "American Criminal Courts."
+In the spring 2014 semester, Dr. Brown is teaching "Comparative Crime and Justice" (graduate) and "Policy Paper" (graduate).
+She has previously taught "Corrections," "Politics of Punishment," "Comparative Criminal Justice Systems," and "American Criminal Courts."

 Dr. Brown will be a Visiting Scholar at the Robina Institute of Criminal Law and Criminal Justice at the University of Minnesota Law School in 2013-2014.
 Her research focuses on the contexts and dynamics of punishment policy and policymaking, social and political constructions of crime, the legitimacy of penal policy, state-level punishment practices, public defense systems, the politicization of crime control, and the roles of public opinion in penal policymaking: